alissatroiano/MS-1/README.md

 > I feel happier and healthier than ever!

 # Features
-* Images: The images will display current studio members practicing yoga and having fun.
+* Schedule: The schedule will provide site visitors with class times & details.
-* User stories: User stories include photos and quotes from 2 current studio members
+* User stories: Each user story includes a photo and relevant quote about the studio from current studio members.
-* Contact Form: Contact form will allow current & prospective members to fill out a form and contact the studio
+* Sign Up Form: The sign up form will allow current & prospective members to fill out a form with their information so they can book a session at the yoga studio.

 ## Existing Features